Danube Wine Challenge / International Wine Competition

 X. Marketing and PR

-Competition information and results will be published online at www.danubewine.sk and via media partners to ensure the most exposure for the competition and award-winning wines.
+Competition information and results will be published online at the competition’s website: www.danubewine.sk, at the website of VINOFED www.vinofed.com, promoted on social media, sent by e-mail newsletter campaign, and via media partners to ensure the most exposure for the competition and award-winning wines.

-The place and time for the award ceremony for the champions, category winners and other prizes will be announced by the Organizer on the website and by email to all Participants, media, and advertising partners.
+The place and time of the ceremony will be announced by the Organizer on the website and by email to all Participants, media, and advertising partners.

 Wines not consumed during the competition will be used by the Organizer to promote the competition at official events, or provided to scientific and educational institutions for research/teaching purposes.